High Sheldon Wind Farm

 High Sheldon Wind Farm is located in Sheldon, New York USA in Wyoming County, about 30 miles southeast of Buffalo.
 Constructed in 2009 and operated by Invenergy, it has 75 units capable of 1.5 Mw each for a nameplate capacity of 112.5 megawatts, using General Electric 1.5sle turbines.
 The wind farm stirred controversy in the town over concerns of noise, visual pollution, and property values.
-For comparison in 2023, 15 and 16 megawatt turbines are being tested.
+For comparison in the 2020s, 15 to 20 megawatt turbines are being tested and installed globally.